This article has links to products and services we love, which we may make commission from.

 Don’t be downhearted, though.

-Before we head off, we know that the Fairy Pools in Skye is a must-do for many, personally we think other attractions are just as magical, or even more so but if a visit is non-negotiable, get up early and take the 50 minute drive out.
+Personally, we think other attractions are just as magical or even more so, but if a visit is non-negotiable, get up early and take the 50-minute drive out.

-The official first stop of the morning is Eilean Donan Castle, the journey from the Fairy Pools to the castle takes around 1 hour 30 minutes so remember to add that on to your journey.
+The journey from the Fairy Pools to the castle takes around 1 hour and 30 minutes, so remember to add that to your trip.

 Morning: Portree to Eilean Donan Castle (43 miles, approx. 1 hour)